Places in the Heart: Plot

 As cotton prices continue to fall, Edna realizes she can't meet the next mortgage payment.
 She learns of a $100 prize awarded to the first farmer in Ellis County to bring in a bale of cotton for the season.
 With Moze's guidance, Edna assembles a small team of pickers and races to harvest and sell the crop.
 Moze teaches her how to negotiate fairly with the buyer, and their gamble pays off—they win the prize and sell the cotton at a good price, enough to save the farm.

 Their success is short-lived.
 That night, Moze is attacked by the Ku Klux Klan.
 Will, hearing the assault and recognizing the attackers by voice, intervenes with Royce's old revolver.
 He stops the beating, and the men flee.
 Moze knows that his life is in danger and staying will only bring trouble to Edna and her children.
 Before leaving, he gives her a handkerchief that belonged to his mother.

 The film closes with a dreamlike church scene.
 As a choir sings and 1 Corinthians 13 is read aloud, characters from earlier in the story—living and dead—appear among the pews, taking part in Holy Communion.
 Margaret takes Wayne's hand in silent reconciliation.
 Moze, now gone, is shown present in the church.
-Edna gently passes the communion tray to her late husband, Royce, who then passes it to Wylie, the boy who killed him.
+Edna gently passes the communion tray to her late husband, Royce, who then passes it to Wylie, the boy who accidentally killed him.
 They exchange the words, "Peace of God," as the camera lingers on them in solemn silence.